-As a men’s style writer with three kids, I know how hard it can be to dress well when you have young children.
-As a father, your interest in clothing and style hasn’t changed, but the demands of parenting require some creative adaption regarding your wardrobe.
+Once you become a father, your interest in clothing and style doesn’t change, however the demands of parenting require some creative adaption regarding your wardrobe.
 If you’re a father of young children, your little one’s needs take priority over a new blazer, a pair of oxfords or a signet ring, but that doesn’t mean you have to switch to sweats until your kids are in junior high.

 We all know that eBay is an excellent place to find great deals on clothing that would otherwise be ridiculously expensive for the average gentleman.
 Between eBay, Craigslist, flea markets and thrift stores, there is no shortage of apparel for the sartorially-savvy man.
 So what differentiates the average man on a low budget from a father?
 The short answer is boogers.